VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI3/p_input_devices.md

 But it just absolutely sucks to play.

-For everything on this page, though especially for MIDI controllers, people should be able to develop a relationship with tool like a traditional musician does with their instrument.
+For everything on this page (Though especially for MIDI controllers) people should be able to develop a relationship with tool like a traditional musician does with their instrument.
 You should be able to play it via muscle memory and know exactly how much pressure and force each key, knob, or switch takes to make movements fluid.

 You can't do that if they're not consistent or well made in the first place or if there's not enough tactile feedback.
 But more than that, they need to multi-dimensional.
 On a guitar, every tiny movement and change I make will affect the sound.
 I can bend the string on my finger to make the pitch change, alter the pressure to control how long a note rings out, etc.